 How to enable Focus Assist in Windows 10

-Focus Assist is a super helpful feature that you should enable when you want to focus on the thing you are working on completing.
+Focus Assist is a super helpful feature that you should enable when you want to focus on the things you are working on completing.
 Whether that’s a work presentation or a game you want to play, this feature will minimize distractions, and you can be entirely dedicated to the task.

-Here is how to enable it:
+Here's how to enable it:

-- Click on the Start button
+- Click on the Start button.

-- Now click on the gear icon
+- Now click on the gear icon.

-- In the Settings menu, click System
+- In the Settings menu, click System.

-- Find Focus Assist on the left and click on it
+- Find Focus Assist on the left and click on it.

-- To enable it, choose one of the following options Priority only or Alarms only.
+- To enable it, choose one of the following options: Priority only or Alarms only.

-- By choosing Priority only, you will only get the notifications from the Priority list.
+- By choosing Priority only, you will only get notifications from the Priority list.
 You can customize it by clicking on the dedicated option.

-- You can select the apps and contacts and place them on your priority list.
+- You can select apps and contacts and place them on your priority list.
 If Focus Assist is turned on, you will only receive notifications from apps and contacts on the list.
 All other notifications will be hidden.